Reducing Food Loss in the Cold Chain with Real-time Data

 - Preparing the trailer properly, assuring it is in good repair and clean, programmed with proper set points and precooled.

-- Loading the trailer properly, with a pallet height that does not interfere with air chutes and leaves sufficient space for refrigerated air to circulate properly.
+- Loading the trailer properly and ensuring your temperature sensors are in the optimal locations, with a pallet height that does not interfere with air chutes and leaves sufficient space for refrigerated air to circulate properly.
 It’s also important to leave space between pallets and the trailer walls and make use of load locks, if necessary.

 - Maintaining the proper temperature inside the unit during transport.